How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 Cover Letter Template

 This template can be helpful for people who are not sure how to structure their cover letter or what information to include.
-It can be used as a starting point when writing a cover letter, with the idea being that you would customize the template to fit your own unique background and skills.
+It can be used as a starting point when writing a cover letter, with the idea being that you would customize the template to fit your unique background and skills.

 Cover Letter Example